 New Zealand is known for producing some of the world’s best wines, both whites and reds.
 If you consider yourself a wine-o, you’ll definitely want to make space on your Queenstown itinerary to do some wine tasting.

 The Central Otago wine region encompasses both Queenstown and Wanaka, and is known best for its Pinot Noirs.
 You can visit wineries in the region on your own and pay for a tasting, which is usually between $10-15 NZD, or you can get a bottle!

 Alternatively, you might want to book a wine tour if you want more information about each vineyard and this region in general.

-Gibbston Valley Wines: The only one in the area with a “wine cave”
+- Gibbston Valley Winery: The only one in the area with a “wine cave”

-Mt.
-Difficulty Wines: Located near Kawarau Gorge, this tasting room and eatery is another good choice
+- Mt.
+Difficulty Wines: Located near the Kawarau River Gorge, this tasting room and eatery is another good choice

 With rugged mountain peaks, glacial lakes, mossy rainforests and long stretches of scenic highway, the region around Queenstown has no shortage of jaw-dropping scenery.